Mayankpratapsingh022/Face_Cropper_128-128-Rust_ONNX_Inference_with_Frontend/README.md

 * Automatically detect and crop faces to 128×128 resolution.
 * Download the cropped faces directly from the interface.

-Here’s a more structured, clean, and professional version of the **Technologies Used** section for your `README.md`:

----

 ## Technologies Used